BFT Protocol Forensics: Problem Statement and Model

-To provide forensic support, we consider a setting where a client observes the existence of outputs for two conflicting (unequal) values.
-By running a forensic protocol, the client sends (possibly a subset of) these conflicting outputs to all replicas and waits for their replies.
+To provide forensic support, we consider a setting where a client observes the existence of outputs for two conflicting (unequal) values.\footnote{We assume all the (honest) replica outputs are eventually learned by the client.
+In practice, the client may monitor the outputs by periodically communicating with all replicas.} By running a forensic protocol, the client sends (possibly a subset of) these conflicting outputs to all replicas and waits for their replies.
 Some of these replicas may be ``witnesses'' and may have (partial) information required to construct the irrefutable proof.
 After receiving responses from the replicas, the client constructs the proof.
 We denote by $k$ the total number of transcripts from different honest replicas that are stored by the client to construct the proof. \begin{definition} $(\mathbf{m},\mathbf{k},\mathbf{d})$-{\bf Forensic Support}.
 If $t < f \leq m$ and two honest replicas output conflicting values, then using the transcripts of all messages received from $k$ honest replicas during the protocol, a client can provide an irrefutable proof of culpability of at least $d$ Byzantine replicas. \end{definition}

 \myparagraph{Other assumptions.} We consider forensic support for multiple protocols each with their own network assumptions.
 For PBFT and HotStuff, we assume a partially synchronous network~\cite{dwork1988consensus}.
 For VABA~\cite{abraham2019asymptotically} and Algorand~\cite{chen2019algorand}, we suppose asynchronous and synchronous networks respectively.